 Glassdoor has a strict review approval process before publishing feedback.
 Glassdoor may, for example, ask reviewers to amend their feedback if they believe it violates its terms.
 But, sometimes, things slip through the cracks.
 If you are unsure, be alert and flag any questionable content.

-"Each individual should submit only one review, per employer, per year, per review type (e.g., company review, interview review, salary review, benefits review, etc.) Your content should be related to jobs you have held (or interviews you have had) within the last five years so it's relevant to today's job seeker."
+"Each individual should submit only one review per employer, per year, per review type (e.g., company review, interview review, salary review, benefits review, etc.) Your content should be related to jobs you have held (or interviews you have had) within the last five years so it's relevant to today's job seeker."

 Glassdoor claims that employees are not entitled to incentives for writing positive reviews.
 Glassdoor cannot determine whether an employer incentivizes employees to write good reviews.
 Although it's not ethical, it happens all the time.